 National Assembly elections are held every four years, usually on the first Thursday in May.
-The 2011 election gives you the opportunity to vote for who you would like to represent you in the Assembly.
+The 2011 election gives voters in Wales the opportunity to vote for who they would like to represent them in the Assembly.

 The National Assembly for Wales is made up of 60 Assembly Members.
-Forty of them are Constituency Assembly Members, representing the same local constituencies as Westminster MPs; the other 20 are Regional Assembly Members, who represent one of the five regions of Wales.
+40 of them are Constituency Assembly Members, representing the same local constituencies as Westminster MPs; the other 20 are Regional Assembly Members, who represent one of the five regions of Wales.
 Everyone in Wales is represented by one Constituency Member and four Regional Members.

-This means that you will have two votes in the 2011 Assembly election; one for your Constituency Member and one for your Regional Member.
+This means that each voter in Wales will have two votes in the Assembly election; one for their Constituency Member and one for their Regional Member.

-You can find out your constituency and region, and who represents you at the moment, by visiting our website, www.assemblywales.org, or calling our information line on 0845 010 5500.
+You can find out the name of your constituency and region, and who represents you at the moment, by visiting www.assemblywales.org or calling our information line on 0845 010 5500.